azhx/blagoblag/content/drafts/sha1-and-richard-feynman.rst

 that gets the most attention is for certificate signatures: for several years now, the browser ecosystem (led by Microsoft and Google) has been working to remove SHA1 signed certificates from the ecosystem, with good success.
-However, there's another use of SHA1: in a TLS connection, the server uses its private key to sign the handshake, proving the relationship between the certificate and the server.
+However, there's another use of hashing: in a TLS connection, the server uses its private key to sign the handshake, proving the relationship between the certificate and the server.

 In TLS 1.0 and 1.1, the hash used here is a concatenation of MD5 and SHA1.
 In TLS 1.2 and above, the client and the server negotiate which hashing algorithm